ConnectBox/wifi-test-framework/reports/calibration.md

 Two identical tests, made within a few hours of each other, on the same hardware, with the same clients

-![Early Test (full throughput for all clients for the entirety of the test)][p2-9c9s-early]
+Early Test (full throughput for all clients for the entirety of the test)

+![p2-9c9s-early]

-![Late Test (full throughput for most clients, with some underperformers, and drop-off in throughput part-way through the test)][p2-9c9s-late]
+Late Test (full throughput for most clients, with some underperformers, and drop-off in throughput part-way through the test)

+![p2-9c9s-late]

 variance between devices